jorgegv/rage1/doc/MAP-SCREEN-DATA-DESIGN.md

 Syntax:

-- There must be 24 lines of 64 characters each.
-This covers the 32x24 ZX Spectrum screen with character cells.
-Each cell is represented with 2 chars (a digraph) to make it somewhat square.
-Check: there are 24 lines of 64 chars each.
+- There must a number of SCREEN_DATA lines equal to the height of the GAME_AREA definition in the game configuration.
+This covers the game area with character cells.
+Each cell is represented in the SCREEN_DATA line with 2 chars (a digraph) to make it look somewhat square.
+So each SCREEN_DATA line needs to be exactly 2 times the width of the GAME_AREA definition.
+Check: correct number of data lines.
+Check: correct size of all data lines.

 - The digraphs used in the SCREEN_DATA lines must be defined with DEFINE directives.
 These directives map the digraphs to the BTILEs they represent.

-- The objective is to compile the 32x24 cell screen to a list of btiles with their names, types and positions on screen.
+- The objective is to compile the GAME_AREA to a list of btiles with their names, types and positions on screen.

 - This list can be added to the 'btiles' list for the screen, to be